-Neurodiversity refers to the idea that “people experience and interact with the world around them in many different ways; there is no one ‘right’ way of thinking, learning, and behaving.”
-Neurodivergent individuals — people whose neurology is less typical — face barriers to daily life, as most environments are not designed to support them.
-People with autism, dyspraxia, attention deficit hyperactivity disorder, and dyslexia, as well as mental health conditions like anxiety, depression, and PTSD, are often excluded because the planning and construction of our communities does not take into account the cognitive, sensory, and social variation inherent in our neurodiverse world.
+Neurodiversity is the diversity of human minds, the infinite variation in brain functioning that exists in our world.
+Neurodivergent people – including people with autism, attention deficit hyperactivity disorder, dyspraxia, dyslexia, intellectual disabilities, and mental health conditions like anxiety, depression, and PTSD – are often excluded from public space access because the planning and construction of our communities does not take into account the cognitive, sensory, and social variation inherent in our neurodiverse world.
 Public spaces are only accessible if they can be meaningfully used by the full range of the public.
 The Neurodiverse City seeks to learn from the experience and knowledge of neurodivergent self-advocates by building a broad-based coalition of partners, identifying ways to quantify and qualify neuroinclusive space, and proposing meaningful policy change in key areas where these ideas can be scaled and broadened.

 Stay tuned for updates on phase 2 of the project including prototypes, pilot testing, and policy advocacy

-Thursday, May 11, 2023 @ 9:00 AM
+Saturday, November 11, 2023 @ 11:00 AM